wannabecoder11/signoz-data-manager/README.md

 # BE
 - /api/clusters gives list of available k8s clusters
 - /api/daemonsets takes a list of clusters and returns list of daemonsets,
-- /api/deployments takes a lsit of clusters and returns list of deployments
+- /api/deployments takes a list of clusters and returns list of deployments
 - /api/hosts returns list of hosts which don't belong to k8s cluster